 Alec has taught drawing, painting and art history in public schools and in college and has exhibited his paintings in galleries throughout the country.

 He and his wife are the founders of Mud Flat Press.
-He has published eight novels and a book about art.
+He has published nine novels and a book about art.
 He currently works as a freelance art and theater critic for Oly Arts (Olympia, Washington), and has written for The News Tribune (Tacoma, Washington), the Weekly Volcano (Tacoma, Washington).
 Alec lives in Olympia with his wife and business partner, Gabi.

 Published by Mud Flat Press: